 What is CARE?

-CARE is a collaboration.
-Our campus partners include University Police, the Office of the Dean of Students, Counseling Center, Health Services, the Women’s Resource Center, and Housing and Residential Life.
+- CARE is a collaboration.
+Our campus partners include University Police, the Office of the Dean of Students, Counseling Center, Health Services, the Women’s Resource Center, the LBGTQIA Resource Center and Housing and Residential Life.
 We work collaboratively with the Rape Crisis Center and Domestic Violence Shelter and Services.

 The goals of CARE are: